Master of Science Physician Assistant

 The Program offers timely access and referral of students to urgent medical and counseling services, financial services, and non-urgent student evaluation services such as those for learning disabilities, student health issues, and financial concerns.

 The student’s faculty advisor is the primary point of contact for referrals.
 Faculty advisors are able to answer professional questions and provide counseling/advisement.
 Faculty advisors can provide students with appropriate referrals and resources (e.g., psychological counseling, evaluations for learning difficulties, time management counseling, financial aid).

-Students who are identified through self-referral or through faculty observation as being at risk for not passing a course will be referred for remediation, tutoring, or to the Personal Growth and Counseling Center.
+Students who are identified through self-referral or through faculty observation as being at risk for not passing a course will be referred to their faculty advisor for further support and resources, including referral for tutoring and to the Personal Growth and Counseling Center.
 Students may address personal issues to their faculty advisors or request free and confidential counseling through the PGCC.
 Faculty advisors have regular office hours but will make themselves available by appointment to students upon request.
 It is imperative that students keep their advisor apprised of any situation that may jeopardize their successful academic or professional progression in the Program.